 Parents often let their babies sleep with a bottle of formula or juice in their mouth.
 Although most cases prove that infants tend to sleep better and faster with this process, the sugar content in these products soak the teeth throughout the night.
 Thus, it nourishes the bacteria that produce acid and destroys the teeth overtime.
 Also, the baby’s saliva flows slowly at night which worsens the case.

 To prevent dental cavities in your baby, never let your child fall asleep while feeding.
 After feeding, gently wipe your child’s teeth with a clean, wet cloth.
 If it is really necessary to hand your child a feeding bottle as he/she sleeps, fill the bottle with water.
 Water is sugar-free.
 There’s no chance for the bacteria to multiply and make acid that would lead to dental cavities.

 Also, you can give your child a pacifier to help saliva flow more easily.
 Saliva has natural enzymes that protect the teeth and gums from bacteria build up.

 Regularly inspect your child’s mouth to make sure his/her teeth are always healthy and clean.
 Consult a pediatric dentist whether you can brush your baby’s teeth.
 If your physician gives a signal, then you can start brushing his/her teeth before sleeping.
-Click here if you need a high quality dentist in Australia.

 To top it all up, use only nontoxic cleaners and organic washing detergents for your baby’s bottles, pacifiers, and cloths.
 With the use of organic products, you are assured that your infant is safe from the harmful propellants, which are contained in concentrated forms in commercial detergents.
 This is very important, especially for feeding accessories and utensils.